RahulBisht001/DAA_Bootcamp/DP.md

 Tabulation and memoization are two different approaches used in DP to solve problems.

+Tabulation and memoization are two different approaches used in dynamic programming (DP) to solve problems.
+Let's compare them on various points:

+1. Implementation:

+   - Tabulation:

-Tabulation involves solving the sub problems iteratively, starting from the smallest sub problems and building up to the main problem.
-The results of sub problems are stored in a table or array.
-Tabulation eliminates recursion and ensures that all necessary sub problems are solved before solving the current subproblem.
-It is generally more efficient in terms of memory usage and function call overhead.
+   In tabulation, the sub problems are solved iteratively, and the results are stored in a table or array.
+The solution is built up in a bottom-up manner, starting from the smallest sub problems and progressing towards the main problem.

+   - Memoization:

-Memoization, on the other hand, involves solving the sub problems recursively and storing the results in a data structure (e.g., an array or hash table) to avoid redundant calculations.
-When a subproblem needs to be solved, the stored result is retrieved instead of recomputing it.
-Memoization can be more intuitive and easier to implement compared to tabulation, but it may introduce some overhead due to function calls and the use of additional data structures.
+   In memoization, the sub problems are solved recursively, and the results are stored in a data structure (e.g., an array or hash table).
+The results are retrieved from the data structure whenever a subproblem needs to be solved, avoiding redundant calculations.

+2. Computation Order:

+   - Tabulation:

+   Tabulation computes the solutions to sub problems in a systematic order, ensuring that all necessary sub problems are solved before solving the current subproblem.
+It follows a deterministic order defined by the problem's structure.

+   - Memoization:

+   Memoization computes the solutions to sub problems on-demand, based on the recursive calls made during the computation.
+It doesn't follow a specific order defined by the problem's structure.

+3. Space Complexity:

+   - Tabulation:

+    Tabulation typically requires a table or array to store the results of sub problems.
+The space complexity depends on the number of sub problems and the size of the table.
+In some cases, it may be possible to optimize the space usage by using only a portion of the table.

+   - Memoization:

+   Memoization requires a data structure (e.g., an array or hash table) to store the results of sub problems.
+The space complexity depends on the number of sub problems that are memoized.
+It can be more memory-efficient than tabulation if only a subset of sub problems is actually needed.

+4. Time Complexity:

+   - Tabulation:

+   The time complexity of tabulation depends on the number of sub problems and the time required to solve each subproblem.
+It typically involves a loop that iterates over the sub problems, so the time complexity is often proportional to the number of sub problems multiplied by the time complexity of solving each subproblem.

+   - Memoization:

+   The time complexity of memoization depends on the number of unique sub problems encountered during the computation.
+It avoids redundant calculations by retrieving the results from the data structure, which can lead to better time complexity than tabulation in some cases.

+5. Flexibility:
+   - Tabulation: Tabulation provides a systematic and deterministic approach to solve sub problems.
+It is generally more suited for problems where the computation order is well-defined and can be determined in advance.
+   - Memoization: Memoization is more flexible as it can handle problems with complex computation orders, recursive structures, or problems where the optimal solution may not follow a specific order.
+It allows for a more intuitive and natural expression of the problem's recursive nature.

+6. Function Call Overhead:
+   - Tabulation: Tabulation eliminates the need for recursive function calls, resulting in lower function call overhead.
+It is particularly beneficial in languages with expensive function call operations.
+   - Memoization: Memoization involves recursive function calls, which may introduce additional overhead due to the function call stack.
+However, modern programming languages often optimize function calls, reducing the impact of this overhead.

-In summary, both tabulation and memoization are techniques used in DP to solve optimization problems efficiently.
-The choice between them depends on the problem's characteristics, programming language, performance requirements, and personal preference.
+In summary, tabulation and memoization are both powerful techniques in dynamic programming, and their choice depends on the problem's characteristics, programming language, performance requirements, and personal preference.
+Tabulation offers a systematic approach with better control over computation order and lower function call overhead, while memoization provides flexibility and can handle more complex problem structures with potentially better space complexity.